ihollander/js-mini-challenge-events/README.md

 **YOUR NOTES**

 ```
-- toggleColor takes an argument of the element getting changed
-- need to addEventListener for a click on the element
 - kept getting a TypeError when I tried to do `header.addEventListener('click', toggleColor)`. guess i need to wrap that in another function?
 ```